-EUROMOD director: Holly Sutherland EUROMOD executive director: Jack Kneeshaw EUROMOD coordination assistant: Cara McGenn EUROMOD developer responsible for Latvia: Olga Rastrigina National team for Latvia: Anna Zasova, Anna Pluta
+EUROMOD director: Holly Sutherland

+EUROMOD executive director: Jack Kneeshaw EUROMOD coordination assistant: Cara McGenn

+EUROMOD developer responsible for Latvia: Pasquale Recchia National team for Latvia: Anna Zasova, Anna Pluta, Olegs Matvejevs1 and the morning see angels at the second second

-The results presented in this report are derived using EUROMOD version G4.0.
+The results presented in this report are derived using EUROMOD version H1.0.
 EUROMOD is continually being improved and the results presented here may not match those that would be obtained with later versions of EUROMOD.